iankhor/react-material-ui-boilerplate/README.md

-This project was bootstrapped with [Create React App](https://github.com/facebookincubator/create-react-app) with Material UI as the CSS framework
+This project was bootstrapped with [Create React App](https://github.com/facebookincubator/create-react-app) and the Material UI as the CSS framework

 ### Instructions